Chessman (wrestler)

 Kevin Citlali Zamora (born June 2, 1975) is a Mexican Luchador or professional wrestler, better known under his ring name Chessman.
-He currently performs and works for Lucha Libre AAA Worldwide (AAA).
+He is signed to Lucha Libre AAA Worldwide (AAA).
 Throughout his career, Chessman has been a part of several factions, such as The Black Family, Lucha Libre Latina (LLL), La Secta Cibernetica, La Secta del Mesías and Los Hell Brothers.
 Chessman has been associated with Cibernético and Charly Manson in one way or the other throughout most of his career, either teaming with them or wrestling against them.

 Professional wrestling career

 After training with Lucha Libre legend El Canek and the father of the Casas family Pepe Casas (father of Negro Casas, Heavy Metal and El Felino), Zamora made his debut on July 3, 1995 working as an enmascarado (the Mexican term for a masked wrestler) using the name M-357, which was inspired by the .357 Magnum revolver cartridge.
 In 1996, he renamed himself Magnum, which was again inspired by the same gun cartridge.
 In 1998, he completely changed his character and became Quinto Elemento (Spanish for "Fifth Element").
 In 2000, he changed his character once again, this time working unmasked but instead with his face painted red and black, using the name Chessman and adopting a Goth-inspired look.
 The name came from famous criminal Caryl Chessman and the red face paint was supposed to symbolize the blood of his many victims.